Robert Prosinečki: 1987-88 season: immediate breakthrough, World Youth champion

-Immediately upon joining his new club, Prosinečki became a first team regular and furthermore, much to Blažević's chagrin, also rapidly established himself as one of Yugoslavia's most gifted and talented players.
-Playing under head coach Vasović, the youngster secured a regular spot in Red Star's midfield alongside Dragan Stojković, Žarko Đurović and Goran Milojević just a few weeks into the 1987–88 league season, opening his Red Star scoring account in the process during only his second match for the club—a 7–1 home rout of Priština on 9 August 1987.
-Several weeks later on 6 September 1987 at the Večiti derbi against cross-town rival FK Partizan in front of a packed house of 55,000 spectators at Stadion JNA, playing in the very first big match of his career, Prosinečki made a valuable contribution to his team's 2–3 win, memorably setting up teammate Bora Cvetković with a remarkably accurate long-distance through pass that the forward put away for a 1–3 lead early into the second half, putting the highly competitive contest out of Partizan's reach.
+Immediately upon joining his new club, Prosinečki started.
+Playing under head coach Vasović, the he secured a regular spot in Red Star's midfield alongside Dragan Stojković, Žarko Đurović and Goran Milojević just a few weeks into the 1987–88 league season, opening his Red Star scoring account in the process during only his second match for the club—a 7–1 home rout of Priština on 9 August 1987.
+Several weeks later on 6 September 1987 at the Večiti derbi against cross-town rival FK Partizan in front of 55,000 spectators at Stadion JNA, Prosinečki set up teammate Bora Cvetković with a long-distance through pass that the forward put away for a 1–3 lead early into the second half, putting the out of Partizan's reach.

 In October 1987, he was part of the Yugoslav youth squad which won the World Youth Championship in Chile, with Prosinečki winning the Golden Ball award as the tournament's best player.
 Playing in Chile meant that he was away from the club for the entire month of October, and he was already held in such high regard at Red Star, that the club brass attempted to bring him back from South America after the tournament's group stages, so that he could play in their 1987–88 UEFA Cup second round tie versus Club Brugge.
 The Yugoslav team players protested to FIFA, and João Havelange, the organisation's chairman at the time, intervened to keep Prosinečki in Chile.

 After Prosinečki's return from Chile to rejoin Red Star, the club's executive board decided to provide him with a two-bedroom apartment where the player moved to from his initial hotel accommodation.

 During his four-year spell at the club, Prosinečki helped Red Star win three Yugoslav First League titles and one Yugoslav Cup, as well as participating in the club's greatest success in history by winning the 1991 European Cup.